jekyll/jekyll/site/docs/configuration.md

 With these defaults, all pages and posts would default to the `my-site` layout except for the posts under `about/blog`, who would default to the `meta-blog` layout and also have the `page.author` [liquid variable](../variables/) set to `Dr. Hyde` by default.

+### Precedence
+You can have multiple sets of frontmatter defaults that specify defaults for the same setting.
+In this case, for each page or post, the default set with the more specific scope takes precedence.
+This way, you can specify defaults for a path like `/site/blog` that would override any defaults for `/site`.
+Also, if the paths are equal, a scope with a specified type is more specific.
+If two sets are equally specific, the bottom-most takes precedence.

 ## Default Configuration